 Comp and collision…they go together like peanut butter and jelly.
 Most people naturally understand “Collision” coverage in their car insurance as it is almost self-explanatory.
 If you collide (hit, strike, crash, or bump) into something, it’s the coverage that helps cover the cost of the damage as part of a “full coverage” policy.
 The term “Comprehensive” in auto insurance isn’t truly comprehensive but it’s called that because it is a wide-ranging coverage, again as part of a “full coverage” policy, for many of the things that aren’t under collision.
+It's sometimes referred to as “other than collision coverage.”
 Comprehensive coverage helps reduce your risk of having to pay as much out-of-pocket for most types of non-collision incidents.

 Car insurance policies are a compilation of various types of auto insurance coverages within a single policy.
 Such coverages include collision, liability bodily injury and property damage, medical payments and/or personal injury protection, rental reimbursement, comprehensive, uninsured motorist, towing reimbursement and underinsured motorist.
 Coverage availability varies by State and age of vehicle for some carriers.
 The comprehensive and collision coverages are also called physical damage coverages.
 Comprehensive is most often combined with collision to create what is commonly known a “full coverage” (meaning one is legally insured or better with state-required liability and the vehicle, itself, has physical damage coverage if something happens to it.
 “Full coverage” may also include other optional coverages).